Guidance

 Top tips for licensees or prospective licensees

-• If you are a new/prospective licensee, remember to complete both the registration and application processes outlined above.
+If you are a new or prospective licensee, remember to complete both the registration and application processes outlined above.
 If you do not, we will not have an application to consider.

-• Do not submit an industrial hemp (low THC) cultivation licence application unless you are intending to cultivate EU/UK-approved seed varieties, subject to any UK marketing restrictions, of less than 0.2% THC, outdoors, and for use of the fibre and/or seed only.
+Do not submit an industrial hemp (low THC) cultivation licence application unless you are intending to cultivate approved seed varieties, subject to any UK marketing restrictions, of a percentage not exceeding that specified in Regulation 2(2)(a) of the Misuse of Drugs (Fees) Regulations 2010 (which at the time of drafting is 0.2%), outdoors, and for use of the fibre and/or seed only.
 It will be liable for rejection as it does not fit the published policy for this type of licence.
-If you intend to use controlled parts of the plant (flower and leaf - irrespective of whether that is from an industrial hemp variety - you must seek to apply for a standard controlled drug/cannabis cultivation licence.
+If you intend to use controlled parts of the plant (flower and leaf - irrespective of whether that is from an ‘industrial hemp’ variety - you must seek to apply for a standard controlled drug/cannabis cultivation licence.

-• To note, if you apply for a further licence prior to the expiry of your current licence, the conditions or validity of the previously issued licence does not continue whilst a renewal application is pending, irrespective of whether the application was made before the previous licence expired.
+To note, if you apply for a further licence prior to the expiry of your current licence, the conditions or validity of the previously issued licence do not continue whilst a ‘renewal’ application is pending, irrespective of whether the application was made before the previous licence expired.

-If you change your company name, this will invalidate your controlled drug/precursor chemical licence even where the Companies House number remains the same.
+If you change your company name, this will invalidate your Industrial Hemp (low THC) cultivation licence even where the Companies House number remains the same.
+You should expect to submit application(s) urgently to regularise this position.
+You may contact us for information on what action you need to take.

-If your company is changing name and is being given a new companies house number this is considered to be a new legal entity.
+If your company is planning to change its name and is being given a new companies house number this is considered to be a new legal entity.
 You will need to register for the drug licensing system under the new legal entity company name.
 Please do not re-register as a system user unless you are a new legal entity.

 If your company name change remains the same legal entity, it is important you apply to amend your licence at the earliest opportunity.
 Do not wait until this has been completed by Companies House, if you do so, this will be at your operating risk as there is no licensing coverage.